by Allan Ung

 Overall, TPM is not just a maintenance philosophy, but also a way of life for organizations that aim to continually improve their processes and equipment.
 By implementing TPM, organizations can reduce downtime, increase productivity, and improve safety, leading to higher profitability and competitive advantage.

 Article by Allan Ung, JIPM-certified TPM Instructor.
-He is also the Managing Consultant at Operational Excellence Consulting, a Singapore-based management consultancy firm that assists organizations in maximizing customer value and minimizing wastes through adoption of Design Thinking and Lean management practices.
+He is also the Principal Consultant at Operational Excellence Consulting, a Singapore-based management consultancy firm that assists organizations in maximizing customer value and minimizing wastes through adoption of Design Thinking and Lean Thinking practices.
 For more information, please visit www.oeconsulting.com.sg